MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 |              | Region             | (US) West US         |
 | IP Addresses | IPv4 address space | 10.20.0.0/16         |

- 5.Use the information in the following table to create the CoreServicesVnet subnets.
+ 5. Use the information in the following table to create the CoreServicesVnet subnets.

- 6.To begin creating each subnet, select **+ Add subnet**.
+ 6. To begin creating each subnet, select **+ Add subnet**.
 To finish creating each subnet, select **Add**.

 | **Subnet**             | **Option**           | **Value**              |
 | ---------------------- | -------------------- | ---------------------- |